-…with increasingly common cloud outages?
+…with increasingly common cloud to cloud backup solutions outages?

-Why cloud to cloud backup is needed for business continuity in the face of recent series of outages?
+Why cloud to cloud backup solutions is needed for business continuity in the face of recent series of outages?

 On January 24, 2019, European Microsoft Office 365 Exchange Online users discovered that they couldn’t access their emails.
 It turned out that some of Microsoft’s data center infrastructure had failed, leaving these cloud users out of luck.

 While one Microsoft cloud outage might not have been a problem, less than a week later, users faced problems with their cloud Office 365 and Azure and Dynamics services.
 The outage was blamed on a CenturyLink software defect.

 These outages from major players in the cloud industry has IT pros nervous, and for a good reason indeed.
 Is the cloud really the full-scale solution we’ve been promised?
 Certainly, in order to adopt cloud services without worrying about down-time, it’s important to use a third-party service that helps you recover lost data and continue operations during outages.

 - Outages from Big-Name Cloud Providers